mshary/itv/README.md

 2. Very low and fixed size memory and processing overhead.

 3. Works on any computer architecture and operating system that supports C++/STL.
-It has been successfully tested on Intel 32bit, 64bit, ARM, ARM64, Linux, Microsoft Windows and Apple Mac OSX.
+It has been successfully tested on Intel 32bit, 64bit, ARM, ARM64, Linux, FreeBSD, Microsoft Windows and Apple Mac OSX.

 ## Using The Sample Code
 Sample code provided as proof of concept in C++ using STL library.
 You must have fairly recent compiler to build it since it heavily used C++ 11 specification.